smcneece/ha-esunpower/README.md

 **Disclaimers:**
 - Extensively tested on a 30-panel SunPower system **without batteries**.
 Battery system users welcome to test and provide feedback.
-- You assume all risk using this integration.
-It accesses unofficial PVS APIs not intended for continuous monitoring.

 ## Installation

 ### Requirements

 **STRONGLY RECOMMENDED: Install during daylight hours**
-- Sun elevation must be above configured threshold for proper validation
+- Inverters are powered by the sun and offline at night
 - Integration validates real PVS connection during setup process

-### Upgrading from Original SunPower Integration
+### Upgrading from Original Keith Baker (krbaker) SunPower Integration

 **⚠️ This upgrade is a one-way process** - backup recommended before proceeding.